 - 2.1.
 "The Act" means the Competition Act No. 89 of 1998, as amended; - 2.2.
 "Agreement" when used in relation to a prohibited practice, includes a contract, arrangement or understanding, whether or not legally enforceable; - 2.3.
-"Aggregated information" means information where the recognition or identification of an individual firm's information is not possible; - 2.4.
-"Anti-competitive" means an action and/or conduct by a firm that has adverse effects on local/regional/national/international competition (i.e., any relevant product or geographic market); - 2.5.
-"Competitively sensitive information" means information that is important to rivalry between competing firms and likely to have an appreciable impact on one or more of the parameters of competition (for example price, output, product quality, product variety or innovation).
+"Aggregated" means information where the recognition or identification of an individual Firm's information is not possible; - 2.4.
+"Anti-competitive" means an action and/or conduct by a Firm that has adverse effects on local/regional/national/international competition (i.e., any relevant product or geographic market); - 2.5.
+"Competitively Sensitive Information" means information that is important to rivalry between competing Firms and likely to have an appreciable impact on one or more of the parameters of competition (for example price, output, product quality, product variety or innovation).
 Competitively sensitive information could include prices, customer lists, production costs, quantities, turnovers, sales, capacities, qualities, marketing plans, risks, investments, technologies, research and development programmes and their results; - 2.6.
-"The Commission" means the Competition Commission, a juristic person established in terms of section 19 of the Act empowered to investigate, control, and evaluate competition matters in South Africa in accordance with the Act;
+"The Commission" means the Competition Commission, a juristic person established in terms of section 19 of the Act, empowered to regulate competition matters in South Africa in accordance with the Act;

 - 2.7.
-"Competitors" mean firms that are in the same line of business in a particular market.
-This may include firms that actually compete with one another or have the potential to enter the relevant market and compete against one another.
-Competitors need not be in the same geographical market; - 2.8.
-"Concentration" as used in reference to markets, refers to the number and relative size distribution of firms.
+"Competitors" mean Firms that are in the same line of business in a particular market.
+This may include Firms that actually compete with one another or have the potential to enter the relevant market and compete against one another.
+Competitors can, but need not be in the same geographical market; - 2.8.
+"Concentration" as used in reference to markets, refers to the number and relative size distribution of Firms.
 The fewer competitors in a market, the more concentrated the market structure; - 2.9.
-"Concerted practice" means cooperative or coordinated conduct between firms, achieved through direct or indirect contact, which replaces their independent action, but which does not amount to an agreement; - 2.10.
-"Disaggregated information" means information that has been broken down into smaller units of information; - 2.11.
-"Efficiencies" means a reduction in costs incurred by firms, reduction in search costs incurred by consumers, or other changes that result in fewer resources being used to produce and transact; - 2.12.
+"Concerted Practice" means cooperative or coordinated conduct between Firms, achieved through direct or indirect contact, which replaces their independent action, but which does not amount to an agreement; - 2.10.
+"Disaggregated" means information that has been broken down into smaller units of information; - 2.11.
+"Efficiencies" means a reduction in costs incurred by Firms and consumers, or other changes that result in fewer resources being used to produce and transact; - 2.12.
 "Firm" includes a person (juristic or natural), partnership or a trust.
-This may include a combination of firms that form part of a single economic entity, a division and/or a business unit of a firm; - 2.13.
+This may include a combination of corporate entities that form part of a single economic entity, a division and/or a business unit of a corporate entity; - 2.13.
 "Guidelines" mean these guidelines which have been prepared and issued in terms of section 79(1) of the Act; - 2.14.
 "Historical" refers to Competitively Sensitive Information that relates to past activities that does not provide a meaningful indication of future intended pricing or other competitively significant factors.
-Whether information is historical is determined on a case-by-case basis.
+Whether information is Historical is determined on a case-by-case basis;